Olympic National Park Day Trip (Best 1-Day Itineraries!)

 • Rialto Beach – adds another hour of driving one way from Lake Crescent.

 • Shi Shi Beach – Point of Arches is one of my top five experiences in the park.
 But traveling to Shi Shi Beach from Seattle is a 9-10-hour round trip adventure.
-If you only have one day, I recommend visiting Crescent Bay at Salt Creek Recreation Area, one of the best beaches in Port Angeles.
+If you only have one day, I recommend visiting Salt Creek Recreation Area, one of the best Port Angeles beaches.

-Tips for a Day Trip to Olympic National Park from Seattle
+Tips for a 1-Day Trip to Olympic from Seattle

 • Know the ferry schedule and best driving routes, and pad your schedule for travel delays.

 • Charge your camera batteries.
-I always take my Canon point-and-shoot with me and I regretted using my iPhone to capture the gorgeous dusk sky at East Beach because my camera was out of juice!
+I regretted using my iPhone to capture the gorgeous dusk sky at East Beach because my camera was out of juice!

 • Make a list of everything to carry in your backpack.